pingcap/docs/telemetry.md

 > **Note:**
 >
-> - Starting from February 20, 2023, the telemetry feature is disabled by default in new versions of TiDB and TiDB Dashboard, including v6.6.0, and usage information is not collected and shared with PingCAP.
+> - Starting from February 20, 2023, the telemetry feature is disabled by default in new versions of TiDB and TiDB Dashboard, and usage information is not collected and shared with PingCAP.
 Before upgrading to these versions, if the cluster uses the default telemetry configuration, the telemetry feature is disabled after the upgrade.
-See [TiDB Release Timeline](/releases/release-timeline.md) for the specific version.
+See [TiDB Release Timeline](/releases/release-timeline.md) for a specific version.
 > - Starting from v1.11.3, the telemetry feature is disabled by default in newly deployed TiUP, and usage information is not collected.
 If you upgrade from a TiUP version earlier than v1.11.3 to v1.11.3 or a later version, the telemetry feature keeps the same status as before the upgrade.

 ## What is shared?